Alf Ramsey

 Ramsey retired from playing aged 35 to become the manager of Ipswich Town, then in the third tier of English football.
 Ipswich rose through the divisions over the next six years, winning the Third Division South in 1956–57 and the Second Division in 1960–61.
 In the 1961–62 season, Ipswich's first campaign in the top division, Ramsey's team defied expectations to become champions of England.
 Ramsey took charge of the England team a year later.
 In a distinct break with common practice of the day, he used a narrow formation that led to his England side being dubbed "The Wingless Wonders".
 England's World Cup victory at Wembley in 1966 made Ramsey a national hero, though he had his critics, both at the time and since.
 He lost the England job acrimoniously, following the team's failure to qualify for the 1974 World Cup.

 After managing England, Ramsey briefly held football-related roles at Birmingham City and Panathinaikos, before retiring in 1979–80.
 He led a somewhat reclusive life in Ipswich over the next two decades and died in 1999, aged 79.
 A statue of Ramsey was dedicated at the reconstructed Wembley Stadium in 2009, and various honours have been afforded to him in Ipswich.
 He is the first person to have been inducted into the English Football Hall of Fame twice: an inaugural inductee in 2002, in recognition of his achievements as a manager, and admitted again in 2010 for his achievements as a player.
-He remains widely regarded as one of British football's great managers ever.
-In 2022, FourFourTwo ranked him at No. 26 on its special list of the Top 100 football managers of all time.
+He remains widely regarded as one of British football's greatest ever managers.
+In 2022, FourFourTwo ranked him at No. 26 on its list of the Top 100 football managers of all time.